raygj/vault-content/use-cases/namespaces/namespaces_test_case.md

 ```

-- now we can login as the app1 user, and validate that this user can only work within the specified constraints of the `finanice-app1` policy
+- now we can login into Vault as the app1 user, and validate that this user can only work within the specified constraints of the `finanice-app1` policy

 `vault login < token with finance-app1 privilege >`